nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all uncompleted items.
-2. TaskManager shows a list of uncompleted item.
+2. TaskManager shows a list of uncompleted items. <br>
+Use case ends.

 #### Use case: View details of a task/deadline/event
 **MSS**